-Cervical cancer is the cancer arising from cervix, the lowermost part of uterus (womb) in females.
-More specifically, it is the malignant tumour of cervix.
+Cervical cancer is cancer arising from the cervix, the lowermost part of the uterus (womb) in females.
+More specifically, it is the malignant tumour of the cervix.
 It starts when there is an abnormal growth of cells in the cervix and these cells have the ability to invade or spread to other parts of the body.

-The cervical cancer treatment cost in India starts from $6000 to 7000.
+The cervical cancer treatment cost in India starts from $5,000 – $7,400.
 It is 30 to 40 percent less than what it costs in any other country, including the US, UK, Singapore, Canada and the UAE with same quality of medical services and same standard of medical staffs.

 Cervical cancer is fourth most common cancer type in the world.
 In addition, it is the fourth most common cause of death from cancer in women around the world.
 In 2012, an estimated 528000 cases of cervical cancer cases were reported, which accounts for nearly eight percent of the total cancer cases and deaths resulting out of it.